machinetranslate/machinetranslate.org/people/lucia-specia.md

 In 2018, Specia joined Imperial College London as a professor of natural language processing.

-In 2020, she was invited as a part-time professor at Dublin City University.

 Starting in 2019, she advised Facebook AI Research on quality estimation.

+In 2020, Specia was invited as a part-time professor at Dublin City University.